huonglt/Burger-ReactJS/README.md

 - Using jest for unit tests. jest has disable auto mocking now
 - Using eslint for react / es6 modules
 - Webpack build for different environments
+- Code splitting on each route and on external dependencies.
+Application code is split into several bundles to speed up loading time.
+Loading component by demand at runtime, rather than loading everything at once

 I enjoy using factory functions to generate React component classes or methods.
 It helps a lot in reducing duplicated code, and boost code reusability.